 - Earn stipends for educational and professional development, and training-related work experience

-How do I know if I am eligible for AHEC’s WIOA Youth Program?
+How do I know if I am eligible for SC AHEC’s WIOA Youth Program?

-Students interested in this program must contact Alexa Lawson who will schedule time to meet to determine eligibility.
+Students interested in this program should contact one of our case managers listed below who will schedule time to meet to determine eligibility.
 At minimum students must:

 - Have an interest in pursing a health program of study, preferably at the college level